 If Article VI of the Certificate is deleted, the "fair price" provisions of Section 1090.3 of the Oklahoma General Corporation Act would apply and would require an affirmative vote of 66-2/3 percent of the outstanding shares to approve a business combination with interested shareholders (subject to certain exceptions, including an exception for transactions approved by the Board).
-If Paragraph E. of Article VII, the 80 percent requirement in Article VIII and the 80 percent requirement in Article IX relating to the amendment of Article IX are deleted, under Oklahoma law, further amendment of Article VIII, Article VIII or Article IX of the Certificate would require a vote of a majority of the Company's outstanding shares.
+If Paragraph E. of Article VII, the 80 percent requirement in Article VII relating to the amendment of Article IX are deleted, under Oklahoma law, further amendment of Article VII, Article IX of the Certificate would require a vote of a majority of the Company's outstanding shares.
 If the 80 percent requirement in Article IX relating to specified bylaw amendments is replaced with a majority of the votes present and entitled to vote standard, then further amendment of those provisions of the bylaws would require approval of a majority of the shares present and entitled to vote on the matter, just as is currently required to amend all other provisions of the bylaws.